 I hadn’t been in a trusting environment for a while.
-It’d been dog eat dog for so long.
+It’d been dog-eat-dog for so long.
 But Ron’s approach inspired me to follow him and become a team player.

 During the next two years, the words on the page came to life.
 The time was some of the most enjoyable and memorable of my career.
-Our team collaborated, built strong partnerships, had a lot of fun, achieved great business results and I grew by leaps and bounds.
+Our team collaborated, built strong partnerships, had a lot of fun, achieved great business results, and I grew by leaps and bounds.

-For example, we hosted the NCAA Final Four where I personally chauffeured Derek Whittenburg, a member of the 1983 North Carolina State Men’s Basketball national championship team, to events, hung out with American Idol’s Ryan Seacrest, and attended a Maroon 5 concert with the team.
+For example, we hosted the NCAA Final Four, where I chauffeured Derek Whittenburg, a member of the 1983 North Carolina State Men’s Basketball national championship team, to events, hung out with American Idol’s Ryan Seacrest, and attended a Maroon 5 concert with the team.
 To top it off, our business performance results were so strong that we won a Disney World incentive for all of our families.
 Because of trust, we achieved more together than we could have apart.

 At the end of my time on Ron’s team, I sent him a note that said, “I didn’t think it was possible to work for an inspiring leader and trust others as I do now.
 You’ve restored my ability to trust.
 Thank you for believing in me and giving me a fresh start.”
 Ron’s been a friend and mentor ever since.

 I asked Ron the other day about his memory of the circumstances and his role.
 He told me, “My view of the situation was that it was the team and each person who did the heavy lifting and hard work to make things happen.
 I only helped facilitate and enable great people to do great work together.”
-Again, exemplifying his humility and leadership.
+Again, this exemplifies his humility and leadership.

 If you’re ever faced with an opportunity to build or restore trust, I recommend you:

-- Be Real – Let others know who you are, your values and what you stand for.
+- Be Real.
+Let others know who you are, your values and what you stand for.
 Share your dreams, passions, desires, goals, experiences, successes, and failures.
 Go first and let go.
-Risk vulnerability with others and they will reciprocate.
+Risk vulnerability with others, and they will reciprocate.

-- Establish Credibility – Be who you say you are.
+- Establish Credibility.
+Be who you say you are.
 Ensure that the audio matches the video – your actions match your words.
 Do what you say you’ll do.
 Practice what you preach.
 Keep your commitments.
 Follow through.
 Earn respect by helping others solve problems, set direction, define roles and responsibilities, prioritize, make sound decisions, remove barriers and place the team’s agenda ahead of your own – put people first.

-- Enable Collaboration – Create a trusting environment where people feel safe, failure and learnings are valued, opinions or ideas are openly shared, and folks must rely on one another.
-Help people reach their potential and as a team, collaborate to achieve more than dreamed possible.
+- Enable Collaboration.
+Create a trusting environment where people feel safe, failure and learnings are valued, opinions or ideas are openly shared, and folks must rely on one another.
+Help people reach their potential and, as a team, collaborate to achieve more than dreamed possible.

 I’ve experienced what it’s like to trust and not trust.
-I flourished under a strong leader who taught me the value of building trust with others and the powerful impact it has on all relationships.
+I flourished under a strong leader who taught me the value of building trust with others and the powerful impact on all relationships.